-Holly Johnson is a financial expert and award-winning writer whose obsession with frugality, budgeting, and travel plays a central role in her work.
-In addition to serving as Contributing Editor for The Simple Dollar, Holly writes for inspiring publications such as U.S. News and World Report Travel, Personal Capital, Lending Tree, and Frugal Travel Guy.
+Holly Johnson is a nationally recognized financial expert and award-winning writer whose obsession with frugality, budgeting, and travel plays a central role in her work.
+In addition to serving as Contributing Editor for The Simple Dollar, Holly writes for inspiring publications such as U.S. News and World Report Travel, The Balance, CreditCards.com, Personal Capital, Lending Tree, and Frugal Travel Guy.
 Holly also owns two websites of her own - Club Thrifty and Travel Blue Book, and is the co-author of “Zero Down Your Debt: Reclaim Your Income and Build a Life You’ll Love.”
 Her inspiring story has been profiled on Forbes.com and she won the 2015 Plutus Award at FinCon for “Best Contributor/Freelancer for Personal Finance”.

 Pauline Paquin is a personal finance expert whose work has been published on Business Insider, HuffPost, and Yahoo Finance.
 She left the rat race at 29 to live life on her own terms, and help readers achieve financial independence through smart work and asset allocation.
 She shares her story at ReachFinancialIndependence.com.

 John Schmoll, MBA, is a former stockbroker, mutual fund administrator and veteran of the financial services industry.
 His interest in investing and passion for financial literacy led him to leave his career with a well-known brokerage house to grow an advertising business with his wife and start a personal finance site, Frugal Rules, in 2012.
 In addition to running the business with his wife, John also writes for sites like Investopedia, Lending Tree and U.S. News & World Report.